icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [CLHS](http://www.lispworks.com/documentation/lw50/CLHS/Front/index.htm) - The Common Lisp HyperSpec; the ANSI CL standard, in hypertext form.
 * [CLOS MOP specification](https://clos-mop.hexstreamsoft.com/) - A modern public domain online version of chapters 5 and 6 of The Art of the Metaobject Protocol
 * [Common Lisp Standard Draft (pdf)](https://franz.com/support/documentation/cl-ansi-standard-draft-w-sidebar.pdf) - The standard draft of the Common Lisp specifications, in a well formatted PDF with a sidebar.
+  * also [dpans2texi](https://github.com/mmontone/dpans2texi/releases/) - the standard draft converted to Texinfo and published as a well formatted PDF.
 * [Common Lisp the Language](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
 * [Minispec](https://lamberta.github.io/minispec/) - A friendlier, but less-complete, version of CLHS.
 Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Simplified Common Lisp reference](http://jtra.cz/stuff/lisp/sclr/index.html) - The simplified version of CLHS.